 The PACE Foundation is committed to providing teen mothers with a holistic, quality education that develops their numeracy, literacy, technological, social, and parenting skills.
-It is our desire that all teen mothers are able to obtain the highest stage of Maslow’s hierarchy of needs (which is self actualization), Hence, we diligently seek to provide psychological and emotional support, economically empower teen mothers, promote social skills, engage in character building initiatives, and ensure that students achieve grade level competency requirements.
+It is our desire that all teen mothers are able to obtain the highest stage of Maslow’s Hierarchy of Needs (which is self-actualization).
+Hence, we diligently seek to provide psychological and emotional support, economically empower teen mothers, promote social skills, engage in character-building initiatives, and ensure that students achieve grade level competency requirements.

-To promote entrepreneurial ventures, teen mothers are taught various technical skills that can potentially generate revenue to assist themselves and their newborns.
-For example, the students are taught the art of jewelry making, crocheting, hair braiding and food preparation.
-Furthermore, during the summer months, some of the teen mothers are afforded job placement opportunities within private and corporate business to gain training for entry-level positions.
+To promote entrepreneurial ventures, teen mothers are taught various technical skills that can equip them to potentially generate revenue to assist themselves and their newborns.
+For example, the students are taught the art of jewelry making, crocheting, hair braiding, and food preparation.
+Furthermore, during the summer months, some of the teen mothers are afforded job placement opportunities within private and corporate businesses to gain training and experience for entry-level positions.
 Additionally, to develop social skills and to cultivate community awareness, civic organizations regularly visit PACE to facilitate professional development initiatives.
 We often partner with various civic organizations, such as The Zonta Club of Nassau, to organize seminars that focus on the skills needed to operate and sustain businesses.

 Health and Safety Training & Education

-Teen mothers are provided health education classes that focus on pre and post natal care, family planning options, women’s health issues, and diet and nutrition.
-Additionally, they are exposed to safety training that can potentially save lives, and protect their environment.
+Teen mothers are provided health education classes that focus on pre and post-natal care, family planning options, women’s health issues, and diet and nutrition.
+Additionally, they are exposed to safety training that can potentially save lives and protect their environment.